Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

   ```
   clean install
   ```
-  This runs your tests based on the pom.xml configuration.
+This setup will clone your code and run your tests automatically using the pom.xml file.

-  ### Note on ***pom.xml*** for Jenkins Compatibility:
+  ### Ensure **pom.xml** is Jenkins-Ready:
-  To ensure Jenkins can execute your Playwright tests via Maven:
+  To ensure Jenkins can detect and execute your Playwright tests via Maven:
-  - The project defines maven-surefire-plugin, which runs JUnit 5 tests during the test phase:
+  - Use the maven-surefire-plugin, which runs JUnit 5 tests during the test phase:
     ```xml
     <plugin>
       <groupId>org.apache.maven.plugins</groupId>